RapidSoftwareSolutions/Marketplace-TestRail-Package/README.md

 | planId  | Number     | The ID of the test plan.

 ## TestRail.getPlans
-Returns an existing test plan.
+Returns a list of test plans for a project.

 | Field        | Type       | Description
 |--------------|------------|----------